Get Tech Tips

 Let's say you are trying to see if the IFR contact is open.
 So, you put your meter from L1 to ground.
 Good news!
 You have 120v.
 So, now you are feeling confident, and you read from IFR terminal 2 to ground.
 You still have 120v.
 So, now you think, “The IFR terminals are closed because I have 120v on each side…”

 You will have 120V to ground on IFR terminal 2 regardless of whether the contacts are open or closed.
 If they are open, you will be reading 120v backfed through the motor from L2.
 If they are closed, then you will read L1.
 (If you want to see a visual representation of what I'm talking about, check out this video on the HVAC School YouTube channel.)

 In other words, it's a pointless test.

 Take a deep breath…

 This next part is gonna take some focus to understand.
-If you don't intend to pay careful attention to these next paragraphs you won't benefit.
+If you don't intend to pay careful attention to these next paragraphs, you won't benefit from reading them.

 Final notes –

-Checking to the equipment ground can be a way to check the ground itself, although in that case, a de-energized ohm or megohm test can often be a better test.
+Checking to the equipment ground can be a way to check the ground itself.
+However, in that case, a de-energized ohm or megohm test can often be a better test.